DFHack/dfhack/docs/guides/quickfort-user-guide.rst

 to create extent-based structures (e.g. farm plots or stockpiles) in different shapes, use the first format above.
 For example::

-   #place L shaped food stockpile
+   #place A single L shaped food stockpile
    f f ` ` #
    f f ` ` #
    f f f f #